Targeted Compliance Framework (TCF)

 Commencing from the June Quarter of 2011-12, the methodology for extracting attendance data was enhanced to capture all appointment types (including DES appointments) for which job seekers could incur a failure.
 Back-casted data on attendance rates to 2008-09, using both the previous and new methodologies, was published separately by the department.

 From the September Quarter 2011, two additional tables were included relating to new legislative compliance arrangements for job seekers introduced from 1 July 2011.
-These new tables included data on the number of Income Support Payment Suspensions for non-attendance at appointments/activities, and DHS reasons for applying Participation Reports (in relation to job seeker prior notice of non-attendance).
+These new tables included data on the number of Income Support Payment Suspensions for non-attendance at appointments/activities, and Services Australia reasons for applying Participation Reports (in relation to job seeker prior notice of non-attendance).
 From the September Quarter 2014, data on Non-Attendance Reports, newly introduced to the compliance framework, were added to the report.

 From the September Quarter 2015, further changes were made (including in relation to introduction of data on re-engagement appointments, Provider Appointment Reports, and non-attendance failures), to reflect legislative changes to the compliance framework introduced on 1 July 2015.